If you bought a car using finance between 2007 and 2024 you could be owed compensation.

 How do I know if I’m eligible to claim?

-You may have a claim if your lender didn't disclose commission details or if you faced higher interest rates due to undisclosed commissions.
-If you have entered into a PCP/HP agreement within the past 10 years, you may be eligible to make a claim.
+If you entered into a PCP/HP/LP agreement between 6th April 2007 and 1st November 2024 and your lender didn't disclose commission details or if you faced higher interest rates due to undisclosed commissions you may be eligible to make a claim.
 You can still make a claim even if your agreement has already ended.
-Take our free assessment to find out if you qualify.

 What are the costs involved?

-You can view our full Terms and Conditions which detail our fees here.
+Please see our fee table above or you can view our full Terms and Conditions here.

 How long will the claim take?